-Caution: In order for this method to work correctly, the Z axis must be properly homed and calibrated to the lens being used.
+CAUTION: In order for this method to work correctly, the Z axis must be properly homed and calibrated to the lens being used.
 To verify this, move the Z axis manually until the Z axis position reads zero and use the manual focus tool as described in the manual focus section above to verify that the surface of the engraving table is at the focus plane.
-For the PLS6MW, make sure you are using the correct focus tool for the currently installed laser when checking Z axis calibration.
 If necessary, re-home the Z axis using the home Z command in the UCP viewer tab and re-check.
 If you are still having trouble, recalibrate the lens using the lens calibrate function in the system tab of the UCP.

 A third focusing method is to measure the thickness of the material (use a calipers for accuracy) to be laser processed and enter the material thickness into the printer driver settings when printing.
-If you use the materials database printer driver tab, you will enter the thickness in the material thickness field.
-If you use the manual printer driver tab, you must enter the material thickness into the Z axis field for every color in the color table.
+In materials database printer driver, you will enter the thickness in the material thickness field.
 With this method, the Z axis will move up or down to the appropriate height when you press the start button to initiate laser processing of the selected job.